sezenteen/sezenteen/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m a passionate computer science student at The National University of Mongolia, currently in my third year.
+I’m a passionate computer science student, currently in my third year.
 I’m diving deep into web development, mastering technologies like Java, Spring Boot, APIs, Tailwind, JavaScript, HTML, and CSS.

 🚀 In addition to web development, I’m exploring mobile development with Flutter, Kotlin, and Dart.
 My ambition is to become a game developer, where I can combine my skills and creativity to create immersive experiences.